 White Euro Galley Kitchen With High Ceiling

 The most notable aspect of this galley kitchen isn't that it's Euro-styled.
 It isn't the tiny stainless steel sink or the white cabinets.
 Not is it the glass fronts on some of the cabinets.

 It's the high ceiling.
 In such a limited space, it's always great to have a tall ceiling to minimize the feeling of smallness.
 Even if you don't have a high ceiling, skylights can give you much of the same airy, open feeling.

 Small IKEA-Style Galley Kitchen

 A very suave galley kitchen styled along IKEA lines, with steel cabinets and long stainless steel cabinet pulls.
 Like our other Euro-style galley kitchens in this article, it has a single-bowl sink that is abnormally small for most North Americans but which fits right in with European kitchens.

 A bulkhead over the left-side counter provides a place to mount the can lights.
-The counter overhand with single bar stool lets your partner, spouse, or room-mate sit with you while you cook.
+The counter overhand with a single bar stool lets your partner, spouse, or room-mate sit with you while you cook.